rpd123/Arduino-Firmware/README.md

-config.h is set up for GUI+Bluetooth version, cartesian robot arm and stepper gripper.
+config.h is set up for Bluetooth version, cartesian robot arm and stepper gripper.

 For mini servo gripper change line